Supercobra27/CMPE458/README.md

     - [x] Conditional Statements
     - [x] WhileLoop Statements
     - [x] RepeatUntilLoop Statements
-- [ ] proper validation of parser would be done as follows:
+- [ ] extensive validation of parser would be done as follows:
-    - store a list of tokens, for one of each TokenType with correct lexemes.
+    - store a list of tokens, for one of each TokenType with sample lexemes.
-    - create a valid parse tree using the grammar rules
+    - create a valid parse tree using the grammar rules (can iterate over all possible syntatically valid parse trees or something)
-    - convert the parse tree to a stream of tokens
+    - convert the valid parse tree to a stream of tokens
-    - parse the stream of tokens to build a parse tree
+    - test the parser by parsing the stream of tokens to build a parse tree
-    - check that the two parse trees match.
+    - check that the built parse tree from parsing matches the original parse tree
     - for each valid parse tree, create invalid parse trees.
-Do this by replacing a token in the corresponding valid token stream with an invalid token.
+Do this by arbitrarily picking a node of the parse tree to be in error, update the parse tree to reflect this error.
+Create modified token stream with this error parse tree. parse the token stream and see if you build the same parse tree with the same error.
 - [x] address all C compiler warnings/errors (they are all just -Wunused-function warnings for enum to const char* switch case functions)
 - [ ] Write up documentation
     - [ ] Grammar